nik10-mah/twitter-analytics/Readme.md

  - Requires JDK 1.8+ to be installed and can be downloaded from [here](http://www.foo.com/)
  - Download and set [Maven](https://maven.apache.org/download.cgi) on your local system environment `path` variable.
 Refer [this](https://www.tutorialspoint.com/maven/maven_environment_setup.htm) for setting **Java** and **Maven** paths
  - Download [STS](https://www.tutorialspoint.com/maven/maven_environment_setup.htm) based on your OS. **STS 3.8.4** is preferred.
 It should work with Latest version as well.
  - Downlaod and install [GIT](https://git-scm.com/downloads).
-THis will provide command line tools for for communicating wit source code on **Gitlab**.
+THis will provide command line tools for for communicating wit source code on **GitHub**.
 It would be helpful to go through some git tutorials.

  ### Setting up GIT
- - Once the git is installed you need to confiure it to start cloning projects using your gitlab credentials.
+ - Once the git is installed you need to confiure it to start cloning projects using your github credentials.
- - Run following commands to set your configure your gitlab account provided to you. `git config --global user.name "Your Gitlab Username"` and `git config --global user.email your-email-associated-to-gitlab`
+ - Run following commands to set your configure your github account. `git config --global user.name "Your GitHub Username"` and `git config --global user.email your-email-associated-to-github`

 ### Setting up development environment
 - Unzip the downloaded STS package inot a folder and then run the **STS** executable file under **sts-bundle**